James Little

 If you look at the data in the CSV file you’ll see it’s delimited by commas and the text is qualified by double quotes.
 With that in mind, we use the following statement to import the data:

-If the mysqlimport binary is not in your environment path, use locate to find it.
-If you don’t have it at all then use LOAD DATA INFILE.
+If the mysqlimport binary is not in your environment path, use locate or find to find it.
+If you don't have it at all then use LOAD DATA INFILE.

 So we now have the raw data imported into MySQL, but how do we use it?
 First let’s take a look at the data: